 Massive quantities of volcanic ash inflict a lot of immediate damage, but in the long term, they can greatly enrich soil and ocean beds.
 This process may take weeks, months or even thousands of years, depending on the exact composition of the ash.
 But eventually, these particles of exploded magma work their way into our habitats, providing plant life with crucial organic carbon and nitrogen.
 Volcanic soils also hold a great deal of water, allowing for better-irrigated vegetation.

 Large deposits of ash and other pyroclastic material may also eventually form into solid rock.
 Layers of hot ash often fuse into sheets of welded tuff.
 Much of the rest of it gradually becomes a part of our landscape.
 As such, the results of volcanic ash fall are all around us.

 Meanwhile, inventive humans have found their own uses for the ash, incorporating it into ceramics, building materials, industrial abrasives and even toothpaste.

-Explore the links on the next page to learn more about destructive and live-giving properties of volcanic eruptions.
+Explore the links below to learn more about destructive and live-giving properties of volcanic eruptions.

 - Camp, Vic.
 "Climate Effects of Volcanic Eruptions."
 San Diego State University Department of Geological Sciences.
 (Sept.
 16, 2008)http://www.geology.sdsu.edu/how_volcanoes_work/climate_effects.html

 - Cascades Volcano Observatory.
 July 7, 2008.
 (Sept.
 16, 2008)http://vulcan.wr.usgs.gov/